Bluff body drag manipulation using pulsed jets and Coanda effect: Experimental configuration

-In order to quantify the effects of unsteady pulsed jets on the drag, force measurements are obtained by the use of an in-house aerodynamic balance.
-This balance is designed to measure the displacement of two plates by the use of a 9217A Kistler piezoelectric high sensitive sensor for forces from $1\,\text{mN}$ upwards.
-The streamwise drag moves an upper plate connected to the model's supports.
-This movement promotes an expansion of the sensor which is coupled to another plate fixed to the false floor structure and central support (see the setup figure for details).
-The measured drag force $F_x$ is normalized by the frontal area $S=WH$ of the bluff body and by the dynamic pressure $q_o$ as follows:
+In order to quantify the effects of actuation on the drag, the model supports are directly fixed on an in-house one component aerodynamic balance with a high sensitive sensor (9217A Kistler piezoelectric, $1\,\text{mN}$ upwards).
+The precision of the force measurements is $\pm0.07 \text{N}$.
+The measured drag force $F_x$ is normalized by the frontal area $S=WH$ of the bluff body as follows:

 where $C_x$ is the drag coefficient.